hmrc/bobby-open-config/README.md

-bobby-config
+bobby-open-config
 ============

-This contains configuration for bobby.
+This contains configuration for bobby for open repositories

 #### Releasing
 Jenkins job must be run in order for these changes to be applied